pulp/plugin_template/README.md

 plugin-writer intervention is required.

-At this point, you have a one-off opportunity to use the --all option, which generates everything included in the --bootstrap option, as well as documentation, functional and unit test, and travis configuration file templates that you require to support a plugin.
+At this point, you have a one-off opportunity to use the --all option, which generates everything included in the --bootstrap option, as well as documentation, functional and unit test, and Github Actions configuration file templates that you require to support a plugin.

   **Note** : Regenerating the *bootstrap* section at a later time will reset all files to their original state, which is almost always not intended.

-# Add Travis CI configuration to a Pulp plugin
+# Add CI configuration to a Pulp plugin

-The next step is to add a Travis configuration file and scripts for continuous integration.
+The next step is to add Github Actions workflows and scripts for continuous integration.
 These are highly recommended, as they will make continuous verification of your plugin's functionality much easier.

-1. Run the `./plugin-template --travis` command to generate the Travis CI config based on the settings in `template_config.yml`.
+1. Run the `./plugin-template --github` command to generate the CI config based on the settings in `template_config.yml`.

-   ``$ ./plugin-template --travis PLUGIN_NAME``
+   ``$ ./plugin-template --github PLUGIN_NAME``

-Running the command again will update the plugin with the latest Travis CI configuration provided by the plugin-template.
+Running the command again will update the plugin with the latest Github Actions CI configuration provided by the plugin-template.

 # Add Documentation to a Pulp plugin